How to make and earn money shooting panorama's?

-You own a camera and would like to learn ways of creating a little added income.
+If you own a camera and would like to learn ways of creating a little added income.
 It comes as no surprise the vast majority of "professional" photographers know very little about shooting panoramic photography.
 I believe one of the reasons being they would not know how to convert this added skill into making money.
-They tend to stay within the confines of what they feel comfortable with.
-Admittedly a client wouldn't go to a photographer and ask for a panoramic portrait or if they did the photographer might be left in a quandary.
+A natural tendency for most is to stay within the confines of what what we have learned and feel comfortable with.
 Learning to shoot panorama's is relatively easy and the equipment is relatively inexpensive.
 Here I will share some ideas on how to make money shooting panoramas and incorporating it into your business model.
-You can charge clients from as little as $5 to more than $200 per panorama depending on the job.
-You'll quickly see a return on your investment.
+Some charge clients as much as $500+ on shoots that only take a couple hours.
 As with any venture you will need to apply yourself and it helps to think positive!

 - Real Estate and Commercial Virtual Tours:

-This is probably the biggest market for panoramic photography.
-Shooting 360° full spherical panoramas and putting them all together to form a virtual tour of a property.
+This is one of the biggest markets for panoramic photography.
+Shooting full 360° spherical panoramas and putting them all together to form a virtual tour of a property.
 90% of all home search begin online in the digital realm.
 If a client can "experience" a property as if they were standing there in a virtual space the quality of potential buyers coming through the front door becomes much greater.
 Reach out to Real Estate Agents and Brokers as well a commercial property managers.

 Potential buyers like putting them self in the drivers seat.
 Typically shooting a panorama from the drivers seat would give a drivers perspective but we have seen pano's shoot from the center of a vehicle and even the back seat.
 And don't hold yourself to just auto's, you could shoot industrial equipment, aircraft, watercraft, or anything with a seat.
 Doing work through dealerships could easily land a contract for repeated work.